hsperr/BetterDateTime/README.md

 BetterDateTime provides a wrapper around the buildin python datetime module adding useful functions.
 I was heavily inspired by the scala Joda-Time class and wanted to have similar ease in ptyhon working with datetimes and timezones.

+## Features

+Not sure its a sensible thing to do but BetterDateTime always sets the timezone attribute, if none is specified it will assume the current local timezone.
+It can be created the same as a regular datetime or by providing a datetime or from milliseconds
+Timezones can easily be converted using the as_timezone command.

 Some examples of what you are going to get:

 ```